toyobayashi/asar-node/README.md

 ```

 If require a asar file, make sure there is `package.json` and `main` field or `index.js` / `index.json` / `index.node` in the asar root.

+You can also pack `node_modules` into `node_modules.asar` instead of packing the hole project folder into an asar file.

 ## Note